 Multichannel is not omnichannel:

-Wikipedia defines multichannel as “the blending of different distribution and promotional channels for the purpose of Marketing.
+Multichannel is “the blending of different distribution and promotional channels for the purpose of Marketing.
 Distribution channels range from a retail storefront, a website, or a mail-order catalog.”

 The major difference between multichannel and omnichannel experience is the concept of unified ‘brand experience’ at every touch point.
 While the latter offers that, the former does not.